What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 How Can I Change My Video’s Bitrate?

-An encoder allows you to select your video bitrate when compressing your raw video files.
-A transcoder takes already encoded video files and re-encodes them with different specifications.
-In other words, it can take your video at a bitrate of 5000kbps and create versions at 3500kbps and 4000kbps.
+An encoder allows you to select your video bitrate when compressing your raw video stream.
+A transcoder takes already encoded video streams and re-encodes them with different specifications.
+In other words, it can take your video at a bitrate of 6000kbps and create versions at 3500kbps and 4500kbps.

 Is 6000 Too High of a Bitrate?

-Generally speaking, the typical streamer should think of 6000kbps as the ceiling.
+Generally speaking, no. The typical streamer could think of 6000kbps as the ceiling.
 However, it is possible to stream video at a higher bitrate and with the right resources and equipment that is not a problem.
-“Too High” is really defined by buffering and that depends on your audience and adaptive capabilities.
+The platform you are streaming to will likely transcode into ABR for you, ensuring all users have a good experience, with no buffering.

-How important is high definition (1080p) to your streaming needs?
+How important is high definition (720p, 1080p, 1440p) to your streaming needs?
 Don’t go big just because.
-If it’s better to have a smooth stream, standard definition (720p) is perfectly suitable.
-We recommend standard for anyone just starting out.
+If it’s better to have a smooth stream and you have limited resources, standard definition (480p) may be perfectly suitable.
+720p is often a good starting point.

 Conclusion